stolostron/rhacm-docs/README.md

 - Place all changes that are relevant for the next release in the `doc_stage` (our default branch).
 - "Be kind; delete your branch."
 Delete your branch after you have merged your changes.

-## Doc schedule (draft, input from DE and architect)
-Limited release:

-- 3/2: Doc repo and navigation is ready for development input
-- 3/9: Development issues all created in the open_cluster repository and labeled `squad doc`
-- 3/11: Dev input required for doc issues
-- 3/24: Doc freeze to allow time to complete required processes (See Doc team shutdown)
-- 3/27: Verizon LA

-GA and integration with Red Hat docs:

-- 4/2: Conversion to AsciiDoc complete
-- 4/15: Builds running AsciiDoc
-- 4/17: Doc freeze
-- 4/23: GA to RH decided format

 **Note for UI guild:** We have set up numerous doc links from the UI in the course of the product evolution.
 For LR, these docs will not be live.
 Brandi will follow up with how these icons/links will be updated for GA.
 Ping for questions.

 **Note: Moving to [AsciiDoc is a text document format](http://asciidoc.org/).**

-## Doc writer internal processes (doc team only)

 ### Writer assignments